tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 ## Demultiplexing DTLS Records

-DTLS 1.3 uses a variable-length record format and hence the demultiplexing process is more complex, as more header formats need to be distinguished.
+DTLS 1.3's header format is more complicated to demux than DTLS 1.2, which always carried the content type as the first byte.
+As described in {{demux}}, the first byte determines how an incoming DTLS record is demultiplexed.
+The first 3 bits of the first byte distinguish a DTLS 1.3 encrypted record from record types used in previous DTLS versions and plaintext DTLS 1.3 record types.
+Hence, the range 32 (0b0010 0000) to 63 (0b0011 1111) needs to be excluded from future allocations by IANA to avoid problems while demultiplexing;
+see {{iana-considerations}}.
 Implementations can demultiplex DTLS 1.3 records by examining the first byte as follows:

 * If the first byte is alert(21), handshake(22), or ack(proposed, 26),